stefanbrkic1/linked-list/README.md

 # Data Structures | Linked Lists

 Singly Linked List data structure made using Javascript.
+A singly linked list is the most common type of linked list.
+Each node has data and an address field that contains a reference to the next node.

 ## Singly Linked List